CONTENTS

 November 3, 1984

-• Wildcats QB Jeff Van Raaphorst had a field day against the Noles D, throwing for 532y, the most by an opponent in FSU history, to put 44 points on the board.
+• Wildcats QB Jeff Van Raaphorst had a field day against the Noles defense, throwing for 532y, the most by an opponent in FSU history, to put 44 points on the board.
 But it wasn't enough.

 • This time it was sub QB Kirk Coker (jr. Perry) who played the game of his life.
 Starter Eric Thomas (jr. Lake Park GA) limped off with a hip pointer late in the first half with FSU down 20-10.